psteinb/compass/README.md

 1. you can just copy the contents of `include` into your project and off you go

-2. you use the cmake build infrastructure
+2. you use the cmake build infrastructure to put compass in a desired folder

-    - on *NIX platforms
+    - on *NIX platforms and macOS/OSX
     ```
     $ cd repo
     $ mkdir build && cd build